Is Japan expensive?

 -

-Went to the vibrant Dōtonbori district to see the famous running man sign, waterways, bars, and shops.
-Mostly I simply enjoyed beers in lively atmosphere and sightseeing on foot (free other than ~1USD from the beers from a vending machine).
+Went to the Dōtonbori district to see the famous running man sign, waterways, bars, and shops.
+Mostly I just enjoyed beers in lively atmosphere and sightseeing on foot (free other than ~1USD from the beers from a vending machine).

 Food, coffee, and alcohol total: $27.62 or ¥3,856